OttHydromet/node-red-umbparser/README.md

 If the node detects an error, the payload will just contain the according error message.

-If the node could process properly payload of output pin mainly includes 2 objects:
+The output of a properly processed payload consists of mainly two objects:

 * **parserState**
   This object represents the internal state of the parsed data.
-Usally this object should set to "finished", which indicates, that the configured requests have been processed propery and an according response could be parsed properly.
+Usually this object is set to "finished", which indicates, that the configured requests have been processed properly and an according response was parsed properly.
 * **umbframe**
   This object contains detailed data of the processed frame